Healthy Homes Assessment Lochain

 Lochain Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Lochain and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory for all Lochain and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will apply during the tenancy of your rental home.
+• Property managers and landlords have to keep records of their compliance with any Healthy Homes Standards that apply or will apply throughout the tenancy period of their rental properties.

 From July 1st 2021

-• Private landlords and property managers must ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords must ensure their rental properties comply to the Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

-• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes